lobstertank/WatchDog/PRODUCT_DOCUMENTATION.md

 ### Core Modules
 - `launcher.py` - Main entry point for the production bot
 - `launcher_test.py` - Entry point for the test bot
+- `launcher_force.py` - Entry point for forcing the bot to run regardless of holidays
+- `launcher_notify.py` - Entry point for sending custom notifications
 - `api_functions.py` - Functions for interacting with the Finolog API
 - `telegram_functions.py` - Functions for sending Telegram messages
 - `config.py` - Configuration settings
 - `contacts.py` - Bot-specific configurations
+- `holiday_checker_json.py` - Functions for checking if today is a working day
+- `holiday_updater_minimal.py` - Functions for updating the holiday calendar

+### Shell Scripts
+- `run_bot.sh` - Script for running the bot directly
+- `run_bot_with_holidays.sh` - Script for running the bot with holiday checking
+- `run_holiday_updater.sh` - Script for updating the holiday calendar

 ### Configuration
 - `.env` - Environment variables (not in repository)